Hans Schwerte: Post-war career

 In 1946 Schneider, under his new identity as Hans Schwerte, located his wife and child.
 His wife had him declared dead under his old identity, and in 1947 the couple married again.
-Schwerte studied again, now in Hamburg and Erlangen, where he received his doctorate in 1948 for a dissertation about Rainer Maria Rilke's notion of time.
+Schwerte studied again, now at the University of Hamburg and the University of Erlangen, where he received his doctorate in 1948 for a dissertation about Rainer Maria Rilke's notion of time.
 His referees were Helmut Prang, Hans-Joachim Schoeps and his adviser Heinz Otto Burger.
-In 1958 he received his habilitation in recent history of German literature, for his celebrated work on Faustian ideology in Germany.
-From 1964 he was extraordinary professor at Erlangen University, where he directed the theatre studies department of the seminar of German literature.
-In 1965 he moved to Aachen, where he became professor of contemporary German literature at Aachen University.
+In 1958, he received his habilitation in recent history of German literature, for his celebrated work on Faustian ideology in Germany.
+From 1964, he was an extraordinary professor at the University of Erlangen, where he directed the theatre studies department of the seminar of German literature.
+In 1965, he moved to Aachen, where he became professor of contemporary German literature at RWTH Aachen University.

 Schwerte was not the only member of Heinrich Himmler's Ahnenerbe at Erlangen University.
 In 1958 Rudolf Till became professor of classical studies there who also had worked in Himmler's Ahnenerbe.
 Both men must have known.
-Rudolf Till had lost his position as professor of Latin and Greek at Munich university in 1945 and taught at private secondary schools until 1958 when he was made professor of Latin and Greek at Erlangen university.
+Rudolf Till had lost his position as professor of Latin and Greek at the Ludwig-Maximilians-Universität München in 1945 and taught at private secondary schools until 1958 when he was made professor of Latin and Greek at Erlangen university.
 Till died in 1979 without his Nazi past and SS rank becoming known.

-From 1970 to 1973, Schwerte was rector of Aachen University.
+From 1970 to 1973, Schwerte was rector of RWTH Aachen University.
 As such he had a social liberal reputation and unusually good relations with the left-wing German student movement.
-Already at Erlangen university Schwerte expressed his sympathy with the anti fascist student movement that sprung up in 1967 after the assassination of Berlin student Benno Ohnesorg by a West Berlin policeman who was an informer of the East German Stasi.
+Already at Erlangen university Schwerte expressed his sympathy with the anti-fascist student movement that sprung up in 1967 after the assassination of Berlin student Benno Ohnesorg by a West Berlin policeman who was an informer of the East German Stasi.
 From 1976 to 1981 Schwerte was commissioner for the relations between the universities of North Rhine-Westphalia and those of the Netherlands and of Belgium.
 He retired in 1978, and in 1983 he received the Federal Cross of Merit for his commitment to academic relations with the two neighbouring countries.

 Although there is no definitive proof, it is generally believed that Schwerte's past was known to his teachers and colleagues, and in particular to his doctoral adviser Heinz Otto Burger and his colleague in Aachen Arnold Gehlen (who both also had a Nazi past).
 It is documented that in 1985 a librarian in Aachen who had discovered Schwerte's previous life agreed with the university administration to keep it secret.